Learning to Learn Words from Visual Scenes: Experiments

 \section{Experiments}

-The goal of our experiments is to analyze our model's ability to learn language from scratch and generalize to new instances, new compositions, and new words.
-Importantly, we train our model only on our video dataset, without any language pretraining.
-We present several quantitative and qualitative experiments using realistic visual data.
+The goal of our experiments is to analyze the language acquisition process that is learned by our model.
+Therefore, we train the model on vision-and-language datasets, without any language pretraining.
 We call our approach \textbf{EXPERT}. \footnote{Episodic Cross-Modal Pointing for Encoder Representations from Transformers}